-The DKA release is delayed until later around
+The DKA release is delayed until late in

-There is for now over 1000 people on the waiting list.
+There is for now over 1000 people on the waiting list for DKA on SGM.

-All new Cartridges will be produced and assembled in China and published
+All new game Cartridges from Opcode Games will be produced and assembled

 What about graphical options.

-About graphics, the SGM doesn't change the internal graphic chip from
+About graphics, the SGM1 doesn't change the internal graphic chip from

 ColecoVision, but the extra